ionic-team/ionic-site/_posts/2014-12-17-ionic-one-year-review.markdown

 We are proud to announce that the [Creator](https://creator.ionic.io/) is now publicly available, though this is just the beginning of the tool.
 We hope you give it a try and let us know what you think about it!

-Finally, [Paolo](https://twitter.com/paolobernasconi) created and release the first version of the [Ionic Tailor](http://ionic-theme-editor.herokuapp.com/), a simple theme generator tool for Ionic styles.
+Finally, [Paolo](https://twitter.com/paolobernasconi) created and released the first version of the [Ionic Tailor](http://ionic-theme-editor.herokuapp.com/), a simple theme generator tool for Ionic styles.
 It's a great way to customize the default look and feel of Ionic to fit your brand!
 Expect a lot more out of this tool in the future.

 ### Ionic 1.0